-- Institutional Impact: The project builds the capacity of a museum and/or supports the growth and development of museum professionals at African American museums and/or HBCUs - In depth Knowledge: Applications reflect a thorough understanding of current practice and knowledge about the subject matter. - Project-based Design: Work plans consist of a set of logical, interrelated activities tied directly to addressing the key need or challenge identified in your application. - Demonstrable Results: Projects generate measurable results that tie directly to the need or challenge it was designed to address.
+- Institutional Impact: The project builds the capacity of a museum and/or supports the growth and development of museum professionals at American Latino museums - In depth Knowledge: Applications reflect a thorough understanding of current practice and knowledge about the subject matter. - Project-based Design: Work plans consist of a set of logical, interrelated activities tied directly to addressing the key need or challenge identified in your application. - Demonstrable Results: Projects generate measurable results that tie directly to the need or challenge it was designed to address.

-In summary, considering all the components of your application, there are four general characteristics of successful AAHC applications that reviewers will look for.
+In summary, considering all the components of your application, there are four general characteristics of successful ALHC applications that reviewers will look for.
 As you prepare your application, keep these characteristics in mind.

-First, Institutional Impact: Your project should build the capacity of your museum and/or support the growth and development of museum professionals at your museums or HBCU Second, In-depth knowledge: Your proposal should reflect a thorough understanding of current practice and knowledge about the subject matter.
+First, Institutional Impact: Your project should build the capacity of your museum and/or support the growth and development of museum professionals at your museums Second, In-depth knowledge: Your proposal should reflect a thorough understanding of current practice and knowledge about the subject matter.